MDAnalysis/MDAnalysis.github.io/pages/governance.md

 the community and to [NumFOCUS][], our fiscal sponsor.
 They **represent the project publicly** and **vote to make decisions for the project**.

-PIs on a grant submitted by MDAnalysis via NumFOCUS must be Core Developers while co-PIs do not have to be Core Developers.
+Principal Investigators (PIs) on a grant submitted by MDAnalysis via [NumFOCUS][] must be Core Developers while co-PIs do not have to be Core Developers.

 Core Developers are granted commit rights (write access) to the [GitHub source code repositories][orgrepo] and thus can approve pull requests for merges.